Nathaniyell/Nathaniyell/README.md

 ## 👋 Introduction

 Hi there!
-I'm **Nathaniel Essien**, a detail-driven Frontend Engineer passionate about crafting user-centric web applications that elevate brand visibility.
+I'm a detail-driven Frontend Engineer passionate about crafting user-centric web applications that elevate brand visibility.
 I specialize in:
 - Translating concepts into impactful digital solutions
 - Utilizing cutting-edge technologies like **React**, **Vue**, **Next.js**, **Nuxt.js**, **TypeScript**, **TailwindCSS**, and more